 Today the Governor of the State of California, Arnold Schwarzenegger, visited my place of work amidst a protest consisting of teachers, nurses, and other union activists who are upset about his proposals.
 I made a video clip of the protest with my digital camera and have attached it to this entry.

 Whenever I try to analyze a situation or a perception, I inevitably return to my initial assumptions and question why things are considered right or wrong, or how subject and object are differentiated.
 After consideration, it becomes apparent that all qualifications and symbologies are relative; we ascribe meaning independently, and it is impossible to correlate two experiences.
-For example, the color I call "green" has a certain effect on me: after photons vibrating in that particular range of frequencies excite sensors in my eyes, specific neurons in my retinas fire the "

 I'm watching a fish in my aquarium picking up rocks with his mouth, swimming a few inches away, and then depositing the pebble.
 He is making a space for himself, defining the dimensions of his habitat.
 You may ask, "How does this relate to anything?"
 The same way everything relates to everything.
 Pick any subject, and I'll tell you how it connects to that fish.
 "What about cosmology?", you may offer.

 A NYTimes essay about a newly drafted logarithmic map of our entire known cosmology reminded me about a paradox of our existence.
 Each of us is insignificant in terms of magnitude, yet significant in terms of position as the center of our personal universe.
-The essayist writes: That is one of the lessons of Einstein's theory of relativity.
-Because light travels at a finite speed, to look out is to look back.
+The essayist writes:

 Yesterday I stood in line to get good seats for The Lord of the Rings: The Return of the King and it was completely worth the wait.
 Tremendous vistas lend timeless grandeur to every scene, and I could feel my mind's eye recognize the land that Tolkien described and I traveled to in my imagination in the final chapter of the tale of the Ring.
 Minas Tirith stands strong like the bones of mountains, while Minas Morgul and the Vale glow with sickness and insane despair.